justifi-tech/web-component-library/.github/ISSUE_TEMPLATE/bug-report.md

 **Videos**
 Please consider sharing videos or screen recordings of reported issues if applicable.
  - Note - Github supports .mp4 and .mov files for sharing videos.
+ - If sharing a screen recording, please ensure the developer console or network tab is visible in the recording.

 **Code Samples**
 Please consider sharing snippets or samples of your implementation code.
-Please be mindful of sharing snippets that reveal authentication tokens or secret variables.
+ - Please be mindful of sharing snippets that reveal authentication tokens or secret variables.
 When sharing code samples, please be careful to mask or hide critical info.

 **Desktop (please complete the following information):**